fauu/Kamite/README.md

 To install the *Kamite Send* Textractor extension:

-1. Copy the `Kamite Send.xdll` file from either the `extra/textractor/x86` (32-bit Textractor) or `extra/textractor/x64` (64-bit Textractor) within the
+1. Copy `Kamite Send.xdll` from either the `extra/textractor/x86` (32-bit
-   release package to the main Textractor directory (the one that contains `Textractor.exe`).
+   Textractor) or `extra/textractor/x64` (64-bit Textractor) within the release package to the main Textractor directory (the one containing `Textractor.exe`).

+   > Note: If you installed Kamite from AUR, the files will be in `/opt/kamite`.

 2. In Textractor, press the `Extensions` button, right-click in the extension list, choose `Add extension` and select the `Kamite Send.xdll` file copied